-Any person, firm, corporation or employee thereof, or any representative, member or officer of such firm or corporation, individually, entering upon or engaging in the business of performing any electrical work as defined in this article, without obtaining the required license or otherwise complying with this article, is for the first offense guilty of a misdemeanor, and, upon conviction thereof, shall be fined not less than \$100, nor more than \$500.
+Any person, firm, corporation, or employee thereof, or any representative, member or officer of such firm or corporation, individually, entering upon or engaging in the business of performing any electrical work as defined in this article, without obtaining the required license or otherwise complying with this article, is for the first offense guilty of a misdemeanor and, upon conviction thereof, shall be fined not less than \$100, nor more than \$500.
 For a second and each subsequent offense, the penalty and punishment is a fine of not less than \$500 nor more than \$1,000.
-For the third and each subsequent offense, the penalty and punishment is a fine of not less than \$1,000 nor more than \$5,000, and the perpetrator is guilty of a misdemeanor.
+For the third and each subsequent offense, the penalty and punishment is a fine of not less than \$1,000 nor more than \$5,000.